nrfconnect/sdk-nrf/samples/spm/README.rst

 =========================================

 * The application firmware must be located in the slot_ns flash partition.
-  For more details, see the `nrf9160dk_nrf9160_partition_conf.dts`_ file in the nrf9160dk_nrf9160 board definition.
+  For more details, see the partition configuration file for the chosen board (e.g. `nrf9160dk_nrf9160_partition_conf.dts`_ for the nRF9160 DK).
   Note that if you build your application firmware with the |NCS|, this requirement is automatically fulfilled.

-* The application firmware must be built as a non-secure firmware for the nrf9160dk_nrf9160ns build target.
+* The application firmware must be built as a non-secure firmware for the build target (e.g. nrf9160dk_nrf9160ns for the nRF9160 DK).

 Automatic building of SPM
 =========================

-The sample is automatically built by the non-secure applications when the nrf9160dk_nrf9160ns build target is used.
+The sample is automatically built by the non-secure applications when the non-secure build target is used (e.g. nrf9160dk_nrf9160ns).
 However, it is not a part of the non-secure application.

 Instead of programming SPM and the non-secure application at the same time, you might want to program them individually.